PauliusMacernis/ResponsibleTime/README.md

 - If I move the issue to another subproject - issue's column is changing in JIRA too, assignee is changed by the mapping.
 - There is one special subproject called "Mental stack".
 - If I move any issue to "Mental stack" it starts the Toggle clock on it.
 - It may be several tasks in the "Mental stack" (multitasking).
-Then toggl is ticking in 5 minutes (config) chunks to each.
+Then toggl is ticking in 1 minute (config) chunks to each.
+- Order in the "Mental stack" matters.
+The higher is the task, the bigger time chunk (seconds) it logs to Toggl.
 - You have to remove task from "Mental stack" when you finish your work.
 Otherwise, toggl will continue.
 - You will get the reminder to slack to release your "Mental stack" every 2 hours (config) (in case >1 issue there).
 - Script X pulls all issues from the desired JIRA columns (by default: "DOING": "In Progress", "Code review", configurable).